charlietag/tmux-themes/README.md

 set -g @plugin 'charlietag/tmux-themes' set -g @theme-loading-cpu-mem 'on'     # [ on | off] , default: on
 set -g @theme-network-bandwith 'on'    # [ on | off] , default: on

+set -g @theme-dark-mode 'on'           # [ on | off] , default off
+set -g @theme-dard-mode-bindkey 'T'    # [ -r T | M-s | -n F11 ] , this is for toggle theme dark mode, define yourself just like bind-key
+                                       #                         , toggle feature will conflict with "split-status-bar" "tmux-cpu-model"
+                                       #                         , you'd better use config "theme-dark-mode" then, do a tmux RELOAD (<prefix> R) instead
 ```

 # Useful command